sky-as-code/aws-as-code/README.md

 **A:** You are welcomed to [create a ticket](https://github.com/sky-as-code/aws-as-code/issues) giving links to the best practices, or [raise a pull request](https://github.com/sky-as-code/aws-as-code/pulls) if you have free time, just make sure to include links to sources where you base your opinion on.
 And don't forget to read [CONTRIBUTING.md](./CONTRIBUTING.md).

 **Q:** *Are the solutions safe to use in my company's production environment?*<br>
 **A:** You are safe to use source code in this repository for your company's commercial purpose under MIT license.
-However, about security and best practice aspects, although we are trying to make them as safe for real-life use as possible, you had better enrich yourself knowledge to decide how to apply the solutions in this repository to your company's production.
+However, about security and best practice aspects, although we are trying to make them as safe for real-life use as possible, you had better enrich your own knowledge to decide how to apply the solutions in this repository to your company's production.

 ## Challenge index (by AWS service name)